-- 1. The Student government will convene for two local retreats to be held at the beginning of fall and spring semester and to be approved by the Dean of Student Services and Vice-President.
+- The Student government will convene for a local retreats to be held at the beginning of fall semester and to be approved by the Dean of Student Services and Vice-President.
 The retreat will be based on the following: - a.
 Review and revise the constitution and policies and - b.
 Plan the calendar of events for the new school year.
 (SGA 98-99) - c.
 Leadership and drug awareness training. - 3.
 No student shall serve in SGA more than two consecutive years.
 The only exception is if a student is nominated by the president and confirmed by the SGA for the position of Parliamentarian, but only for a third year.
 No student may serve beyond that.
 (SGA 00-01). - 4.
 Club seed money is \$100.00 per semester.
 (SGA 00 -01) - 5.
 Should any office or position be vacated during the semester, a replacement shall be sought from the existing SGA members.
 If a suitable replacement cannot be found within the SGA, then a general election will be held.
 (SGA 01-02) - 6.
 A scheduled election shall be held at the beginning of the Fall semester and at the end of the Spring semester even if a candidate runs unopposed for office.
+(SGA 01-02)

-(SGA 01-02) - 7.
-All student candidates running for an office must be present and participate during candidate's speech day to the student body.
+- 7. All student candidates running for an office must be present and participate during candidate's speech day to the student body.
 If a candidate does not have a valid excuse determined by the Dean of Student Services they may not be able to run for office. - 8.
-SGA and the Student Service Peer Mentors will work closely together to improve and promote effective services to students.
+SGA and the Student Service Peer Mentors will work closely together to improve and promote effective services to students. - 9.
+No female shall not become pregnant during her time in the SGA.
+If this should happen, they will be released from SGA.